A recap of the 2017 BHG Stylemaker event in NYC.

 Greg Luna, BHG senior food stylist, gave a fantastic presentation about food styling.
 It was incredible to see how his team preps for shoots.
 Then we had the opportunity and challenge to style our own dish.
 Avocado toast.

 It was hilarious.
 Although our group had several people who dabble in food, not one of us was a serious food blogger, so we were already a lil pack of underdogs…

 Some stylistic differences emerged ?.
 We all had a serious laugh when we saw this shot.
 We had NO idea we were taking it this seriously.

 Haven’t been to a cocktail party in a while that had such a stunning view.

 Who am I kidding?
 I hadn’t been to a cocktail party in a while.
 Period.

 Met this lovely and talented couple, Courtney and Brent, from Gray House Studios.

 And took many silly selfies and fun photos with a big troop of creatives that I’m so privileged to know.

-BHG did such a wonderful job hosting this event, and making it something that all of us could learn from and and use in order to better what we do in our own little corners of the internet.
-I was humbled and honored to have been a part of it.
-A truly wonderful event top to bottom.
+BHG did a wonderful job hosting this event and I was humbled and honored to be a part of it.
 But I can say without hesitation, I am now happy to be home amongst my sweatpants and fuzzy socks.